 Lawrence of Arabia

 As the desert war with the Turks continued senior British officials began to increasingly regard Lawrence as the enemy within.
-He was considered malcontent who stood in the way of victorious leaders of Britain and France.
-As they began dividing the spoils of war he attempted to stop them from carving up the region for their own self interests.
+Lawrence was considered malcontent who stood in the way of victorious leaders of Britain and France.
+As they began dividing the spoils of war, he attempted to stop them from carving up the region for their own self interests.

 Anderson Scott.
 LAWRENCE IN ARABIA : War, Deceit Imperial Folly and The Making Of The Modern Middle East .
 Random House New York, New York USA.
 2013